jaehyeok/nanoprocessing/README.md

 cd condor
 ./submit_all.py [year]
 ```
 where year = 2016, 2017 or 2018.
-Under ~/flist diretory files that contain the nanoAOD files to be processed will be gemnerated.
+Under ~/flist diretory files that contain the nanoAOD files to be processed will be generated.
 It list is based on `samples/samples[year].txt`.
-In addition, condor submit files will be generated in `submit_scripts` directory together with the actuall commands on the terminal.
+In addition, slurm submit files will be generated in `submit_scripts` directory together with the actuall commands on the terminal.
 You can just copy the command and paste them in command line.

 # Slurm submission for renormalization
 ```
+cd condor
+./submit_norm.py [year]
 ```
+where year = 2016, 2017 or 2018.
+Under ~/flist/norm diretory files that contain the nanoAOD files to be processed will be generated.
+In addition, slurm submit files will be generated in `submit_scripts_norm` directory together with the actuall commands on the terminal.
+You can just copy the command and paste them in command line.

 # Tools
 Check the status of the processing by by `./check_progress.py [year]`.
 It will prin out a table of status, and generate a list of process files in ~/flist directory.